Permanent / Full Time & Part Time

 We are in the process of transforming into a modern, relevant and sustainable organisation and offer an environment where you can be part of a team who are passionate about making a positive impact on the lives of the people we support.

-We have flexible full and part time vacancies for Support Workers, working a minimum of 16 hours per week with the majority of work taking place in the evenings and at weekends.
+We have flexible full and part time vacancies for Support Workers, with the majority of work taking place in the evenings and at weekends.

 We are seeking to appoint dynamic social care professionals (and will provide training for those new to care) who can inspire and motivate the people we support.
 Your passion will enable the people who use our service to enjoy independence, skills development and fulfilment.

 We offer fair and competitive pay rates according to successful completion of probationary period and social care qualifications.
 Sleep-in allowance of £50 per night.
 30 days paid holiday (including bank holidays) plus service related increment and contributory stakeholder pension scheme

 A satisfactory enhanced disclosure check is required for this post.

 To apply, download the job description and person spec.
 Full details of our recruitment process can be found by reading our privacy notice https://www.apuldram.org/privacy-policy/